 Can I make my own pumpkin pie spice?
 Is it easy to do?

-Yes, you can and here’s the recipe.
+Yes, you can.
 Pumpkin pie spice is no more than cinnamon, nutmeg, ginger, and cloves combined.
 Whip up a big batch all at once and give the pumpkin pie spice as gifts during the holidays – people always love getting gifts they can use in the kitchen when cooking for their families.

 Can I freeze canned pumpkin if I have some leftover?